pacejackson/baseplate-cookiecutter/baseplate_cookiecutter/{{cookiecutter.project_slug}}/README.md

 ### Testing

 The test suite lives under `tests/`.
-Excercise it by running:
+Exercise it by running:

     nosetests